PhD Degree in Educational Administration, K-12 Educational Leadership

 - Ivan Willey Scholarship

-There are two application deadlines for this program: January 15 (applying for Summer or Fall semester program admittance), and September 15 (applying for Spring semester program admittance).
+There are two application deadlines for this program: January 15 (applying for Fall semester program admittance), and September 15 (applying for Spring semester program admittance).

 Step 1: Apply to UW and Professional Studies through the online applicant portal